-Seminar and Project: Focus on Teaching
+Capstone Seminar and Project: Focus on Teaching

-Prerequisite(s): permission of the instructor This course is designed to integrate the student's coursework through the completion of a project related to some aspect of elementary or middle school education.
-It will normally be the last course students take in the Master of Education, elementary and middle school education program.
+Integrate's students' coursework through seminar discussions and completion of a project related to elementary or middle school education.
+It will normally be students' final course in the Master of Education, Elementary and Middle School Education program.
+Graded Pass/Fail/NCR

-Special Topics in Elementary and Middle School Education: Psychological Perspectives
+Special Topics in Elementary and Middle School 0.5 unit

-Prerequisite(s): permission of the instructor This course is designed to allow students to study in greater depth topics in psychological issues relating to elementary and middle school education.
+Education: Psychological Perspectives Prerequisite(s): permission of the instructor

+This course is designed to allow students to study in greater depth topics in psychological issues relating to elementary and middle school education.